aristiun/Threat-Modeling-Framework/CONTRIBUTING.md

 # Contributing to the Threat Modeling Framework

-We appreciate your interest in contributing to the Aristiun Threat Modeling Framework!
+We appreciate your interest in contributing to the Threat Modeling Framework!
 We welcome contributions from the community, including code improvements, documentation updates, bug reports, and feature suggestions.

 ## How to Contribute: